BobaZooba/xllm/GUIDE.md

 - Downloading and preparing data
 - Downloading the model

-We've separated this as a distinct step for a few reasons, chief among them being: if you're utilizing distributed training across several GPUs - for instance via DeepSpeed - you would otherwise end up redundantly downloading the dataset and model on each individual GPU, even though you only need to do it once.
+We've made this a separate step for several reasons, with the primary one being that if you're using distributed training across multiple GPUs (e.g., via DeepSpeed), you'd otherwise redundantly download the dataset and model on each GPU.
+This way, you only need to do it once, saving time and resources.

 ### Results of this step

-- Prepared data (training and optionally eval), which are stored locally on the machine at the corresponding
+- Preprocessed data for training and optional evaluation, stored locally on the machine at the respective paths: `train_local_path_to_data` and `eval_local_path_to_data`.
-  paths: `train_local_path_to_data` и `eval_local_path_to_data`
-- A model downloaded to the local cache (typical model download from the Hugging Face Hub)
+- The model is retrieved and cached locally (typical download from the Hugging Face Hub)

 ## Train

-At this step, model training occurs, which is controlled through `Config`.
-More information on how to better create a config can be learned here:
+At this step, model training takes place, which is controlled through `Config`.
+More information on how to optimise your config:

 - [Important config fields for different steps](https://github.com/BobaZooba/xllm#how-config-controls-xllm)
 - [How do I choose the methods for training?](https://github.com/BobaZooba/xllm/blob/main/DOCS.md#how-do-i-choose-the-methods-for-training)